How to grow your super

 - Make extra contributions.
 Contribute your own money to super by making regular before-tax or after-tax contributions, one-off lump-sum payments or by contributing to your spouse's super.

 - Take advantage of the Commonwealth Government Super Co-contribution.
 If you’re eligible, this initiative could help grow your super by matching up to 50% your personal after-tax contributions, up to $500.

-- Find out if you’re eligible for the low income super contribution (LISC).This is another type of Commonwealth government super payment to help you save for your retirement if you’re a low income earner.
+- Find out if you’re eligible for the low-income superannuation tax offset (LISTO).This is another type of Commonwealth Government super payment to help you save for your retirement if you’re a low income earner.